Dental Implants – Attleboro, MA

 Missing All Teeth

-Whether you have a full or partial denture that you aren’t happy with or you’d prefer to not settle for a traditional denture, you can use implant-retained versions instead!
+Whether you have a full or partial denture that you aren’t happy with or you’d prefer to not settle for a traditional denture, you can use implant dentures instead!
 By placing four to six dental implants throughout the jaw, you can house a denture that is truly long-lasting in comparison to traditional methods.

 Understanding the Cost of Dental Implants

-It’s important to note that dental implants are not a one-size-fits-all treatment; there are many ways to customize it fit your needs.
+It’s important to note that dental implants are not a one-size-fits-all treatment; there are many ways to customize it to fit your needs.
 That means overall costs can vary depending on what exactly your needs may be.
-For example, needing to have bone grafts to increase your bone volume or periodontal therapy to treat gum disease can both affect treatment costs.
 Regardless of what your total is, it cannot be stressed enough how effective dental implants are as a long-term investment, even more so than dentures and dental bridges.